French Onion Soup with Molten Cheesy Toast

 METHOD

-Heat the butter and oil in a large thyme.
+Heat the butter and oil in a large pot and add the onions and thyme.
 Season well with salt and pepper.
 It will look like a mountain of onions but they cook down dramatically.
 Cover and cook for 10 minutes to soften, stirring occasionally.
 Uncover and cook for a further 30-40 minutes until a good golden colour, stirring occasionally to prevent them catching on the base of the pot.
 Combine the garlic, mustard, Worcestershire sauce, sugar and brandy and stir into the onions.
 Sprinkle over the flour and cook for 2 minutes then add the stock and season.
 Bring to the boil then reduce the heat and simmer gently for 20 minutes.

 Preheat the grill to its highest setting.